Azure/fleet/docs/howtos/property-based-scheduling.md

 # Property selectors in `requiredDuringSchedulingIgnoredDuringExecution` affinity terms

-A property selector is essentially an array of expression matchers against cluster properties.
+A property selector is an array of expression matchers against cluster properties.
 In each matcher you will specify:

 * A name, which is the name of the property.